pod phase#

 As well as the phase of the Pod overall, Kubernetes tracks the state of each container inside a Pod.
 You can use container lifecycle hooks to trigger events to run at certain points in a container’s lifecycle.

 Once the scheduler assigns a Pod to a Node, the kubelet starts creating containers for that Pod using a container runtime.
-There are three possible container states: Waiting
+There are three possible container states: Waiting, Running, and Terminated.

 Each state has a specific meaning: